TRS decides, lends support to Yashwant Sinha for president

 The party had not declared its intentions for the polls until today.
 West Bengal Chief Minister Mamta Banerjee’s letter to 22 political parties inviting them for a meeting to discuss the Presidential elections upset party supremo K Chandrasekhar Rao or KCR’s plans of leading a third front of like-minded parties apart from the Congress and the BJP, an idea he has been floating since 2018.
 Neither KCR nor his party ministers attended the meeting.

-Since the party is also trying to distance itself from the Congress, one of the reasons why the party stayed away from the meeting is said to be because the Congress attended them.
+Since the party is also trying to distance itself from the Congress, one of the reasons why the party stayed away from the meeting is said to be because the Congress attended it.

 Announcing the decision to the media in New Delhi, TRS Working President and State IT and Industries Minister K T Rama Rao said the party has decided to back the nominee as the “TRS is opposed to the politics of BJP”, adding: “Leaders like Sharad Pawar and Mamta Banerjee called and spoke to us.
 To protect democracy in the country we will support Yashwant Sinha.’’